bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Designing a process
 -------------------

 For designing a process it is necessary to know some basic concepts of how data are produced in birdhouse.
-Following are some basic explanations to help developing appropriate processes to provide a scientific method as an service.
+Following are some basic explanations to help developing appropriate processes to provide a scientific method as a service.
 The word **process** is used in the same sense as in the OGC standard: *for any algorithm, calculation or model that either generates new data or trans- forms some input data into output data*.
 And can be illustrated like the following graphic:

 .. image:: _images/process_schema_1.png

-The specific nature of web processing services, is that this processes can be described in a standardised way (see:
+The specific nature of web processing services is that processes can be described in a standardised way (see:
 :ref:`writing_WPS_process`).
 In case of the flyingpigeon repository, the process descriptions are located in::

     ./flyingpigeon/flyingpigeon/processes